MicrochipTech/ml-dsPIC33CK-Curiosity-IMU-Data-Logger/README.md

 | :--: |
 | *Start Streaming* |

-5. Switch to the *Variable Streamers* tab and select the aforementioned Serial/CDC Connection from the drop down menu as the input data source for the IMU variable streamer (see image below for reference); this will enable parsing of the dSPIC33CK data stream.
+5. Switch to the *Variable Streamers* tab and select the aforementioned Serial/CDC Connection from the drop-down menu as the input data source for the IMU variable streamer (see image below for reference); this will enable parsing of the dSPIC33CK data stream.
 You may delete or add variables here if your sensor configuration differs from the pre-loaded ones.

 | ![data source](images/dv-ds-var-selection.png) |
 | :--: |